Cambria County school board members, newcomers ready for challenge

 Bodolosky said he’s running again to make sure the district remains on its current path.

-Bodolosky noted that in his time the district has maintained good benchmarks, diverse offerings and remained consistent throughout the years.
+Bodolosky noted that in his time on the board, the district has maintained good benchmarks, diverse offerings and remained consistent throughout the years.

 Newcomer Courtney Jordan is also vying for a spot on Richland’s board and has her name on both tickets in addition to the other candidates.